 Vegan Mushroom Brown Rice Risotto

 I have another risotto recipe on the blog for my pumpkin risotto, and as I mentioned in that post this is not the traditional way of making risotto at all.
 I don’t think you can make a risotto traditionally using brown rice and its probably a lot harder trying it that way when its vegan as well.
-If you ask me, this is a good thing since I find my method a lot easier, less stressful and more nutritious while still giving the distinctive risotto texture.
-As you know I avoid using refined grains in my cooking as much as possible which is why I wanted to use a brown rice instead of the traditional white arborio rice.
+If you ask me, this is a good thing since I find my method a lot easier, less stressful, and more nutritious while still giving the distinctive risotto texture.
+As you know I avoid using refined grains in my cooking as much as possible which is why I wanted to use brown rice instead of the traditional white arborio rice.
 If you don’t mind using white rice you can go ahead and use it.
 It will most likely cut down cooking time and speed things up a bit.
-The trick with getting the brown rice to give that gluggy risotto like texture is to boil it in lots and lots of water.
-This will give you a stickier gluggier rice instead of the usual perfectly cooked rice where you can seperate each grain from one another.
+The trick with getting the brown rice to give that gluggy risotto-like texture is to boil it in lots and lots of water.
+This will give you stickier gluggy rice instead of the usual perfectly cooked rice where you can separate each grain from one another.
 As I mentioned in my last risotto post this is actually how I learned to cook rice.
 Romanians like their rice on the gluggy side.

 The recipe uses a fair bit of nutritional yeast or savoury yeast flakes to replace the parmesan.
 We like to serve it with my vegan parmesan cheese which uses even more nutritional yeast.
 The link to the recipe for the vegan parmesan is here:

 - 1 cup medium grain brown rice

 - 2-3 cloves garlic

 - ⅓ cup cashews

 - 1 cup soy milk ( other plant-based milks will work but soy gives most authentic taste)